 Along with flexibility, the powder is popular for how easy and safe it is to use.
 This would make it a good choice for families trying to limit exposure to chemicals and those who want family projects that don’t involve much work.

 For that matter, chalky paint is popular for precisely this reason.
-It can be used on most types of surface with little to no prep work.
+It can be used on most types of surfaces with little to no prep work.
 The popularity is why so many brands have produced chalky paint of their own.

 In concept, the idea sounds like fun.
 There is no shortage of interest in arts and crafts, with many families turning to DIY projects to make their homes more interesting.
 You can see this on Pinterest too, with many different ideas out there.
 Chalky & Company fills a gap in this field too – helping to make DIY more accessible and easy to understand.